sophiebatten123/GinAmore/README.md

 # Database Schema

 Entity Relationship Databases (ERD) were created to help develop this project.
-These were seperated into seperate database schemas: 'Gin Products' and 'Cocktail Products' due to them not being related to each other directly.
+These were separated into separate database schemas: 'Gin Products' and 'Cocktail Products' due to them not being related to each other directly.

 ***